-The IPS system should allow only traffic authorized to reduce threat exposure from ground.
+The IPS system should allow only authenticated traffic to reduce threat exposure from ground.

-An anti-flooding function could be implemented in IPS system to detect and remediate flooding attack in order to maintain service for critical safety exchange like flight clearances and trajectory information.
+An anti-flooding function could be implemented in IPS system to detect and remediate flooding attacks in order to maintain service for critical safety exchange like flight clearances and trajectory information.

-The IPS system should implement IP-based filtering to allow only traffic from/to authorized domain.
+The IPS system should implement IP-based filtering to allow only traffic from/to authorized domain(s).

-As datalink communications are driven by standards that mandate specific application functions over specific packet format certified for operation in different safety-domain networks the IPS system should integrate advanced filtering function to inspect and authorize only datalink exchange that respect standard like:
+As datalink communications are driven by standards that mandate specific application functions over specific packet format certified for operation in different safety-domain networks the IPS system should integrate advanced filtering function(s) to inspect and authorize only datalink exchange(s) that respect standard such as:

-Aircraft Communications Addressing and Reporting System (ACARS) with ACARS core messaging is defined in ARINC 620 (ARINC, 2014) and ARINC 623 (ARINC, 2005) specifies character-oriented Messages and services such as (D-ATIS, TWIP, METAR, OCL and DCL etc..)
+Aircraft Communications Addressing and Reporting System (ACARS) with ACARS core messaging is defined in ARINC 620 (ARINC, 2014) and ARINC 623 (ARINC, 2005) specifies character-oriented Messages and services such as (D-ATIS, TWIP, METAR, OCL and DCL etc.)

 Future Air Navigation System (FANS) 1/A+ services standardized by ARINC 622-4 (ARINC, 2001) also use ARINC 620 core messaging,

 Aeronautical Telecommunication Network (ATN), B1 or B2, standardized by.
 ICAO Doc 9880 (ICAO, 2014), ED-110b, DO-250A/ED-228A.
 PM-CPDLC, CM, ADS-C applications are defined in this standards.

-Some of the application defined in the SC-206 /WG-76 such FIS (D-RVR, D-VOLMAT, D-OTIS etc…) is also used the IPS and needs to include in the filtering.
+Some of the application defined in the SC-206 /WG-76 such FIS (D-RVR, D-VOLMAT, D-OTIS etc…) may also use the IPS and therefore need to be included in the filtering.

 Monitoring